jefmud/minimus/README.md

 So someone who codes Flask or Bottle could do some minor refactoring and have their app running on Minimus.

+The "environ" MUST be passed into to every view.
+The "environ" or WSGI environment is essential to a webapp and with each request will pass to the function.
+That was a design choice that I feel Bottle and Flask are missing.
+Django and Pyramid get it, but use a "Request" object to abstract it.
+One of my friends suggested I use "WebOb" library, maybe they were correct... but this works too.

 ```python
 from minimus import Minimus